glassflow/glassflow-examples/README.md

 ## Pre-requisite

 - Create your free GlassFlow account via the [GlassFlow WebApp](https://app.glassflow.dev).
-- Get your Personal Access Token to authorize the Python SDK to interact with GlassFlow Cloud.
+- Get your Personal Access Token to authorize the Python SDK to interact with GlassFlow Cloud from the [WebApp here](https://app.glassflow.dev/profile)
 - Clone this repository to your local machine to access all the examples:
     ```bash
     git clone https://github.com/glassflow/glassflow-examples.git